mrgrain/jumpstart/README.md

-# jumpstart
+# Jumpstart
-Jumpstart your WordPress development with this modern plugin boilerplate.
+Jumpstart your WordPress development with the freshest plugin boilerplate.